simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 upload_notes(uri_fun, db_user_name, db_user_pw, db_host, db_port, db_name, patient_notes)
 ```

-In a typical use case, there would be a large number of patients/notes sitting on a separate server, so a custom batch function to download notes and transfer to CEDARS one patient at a time would have to be devised, e.g.:
+In a typical use case, there would be a large number of patients/notes located on a separate server, so a custom batch function to download notes and transfer to CEDARS one patient at a time would have to be devised, e.g.:

 ```r
 for (i in 1:10000){